What Is Insomnia?

 FAQs About Insomnia

 - How is insomnia diagnosed?
 It can be diagnosed by your symptoms.
 The cause is a little trickier to determine immediately.
 Your doctor may ask you to keep a sleep journal to determine if any environmental factors are affecting your sleep.
 Blood tests may be performed to rule out any medical conditions causing insomnia.
 A sleep study may also be recommended to determine the cause of your insomnia if another sleep disorder is suspected.

 - How long does insomnia last?
 It can last all different lengths of time.
 It may only last a few nights or it can last months or longer.

-Oftentimes, the disorder can be diagnosed by simply answering a few questions: Do you have trouble falling asleep at night?
+- What should I do if I have insomnia?
+If you have these sleep problems, the first step is talking to your doctor.
+If you have tried self-help strategies and they have not worked, treatment is available that can help you get the restorative sleep you need.Oftentimes, the sleep disorder can be diagnosed by simply answering a few questions: Do you have trouble falling asleep at night?
 Do you wake frequently?
 Are you overly tired during the day?
 For confirmatory diagnoses, however, providers will often perform extensive interviews that include a history and physical exam, or they may order an overnight sleep study and EEG to properly gauge sleep cycles.

 Keeping a sleep diary could be greatly beneficial in the identification and diagnosis of insomnia.

 Chronic insomnia or secondary insomnia is a little more difficult to treat, as the provider will first need to discover and treat the underlying cause.
-For the most part, if the primary problem is under control, then the insomnia will resolve on its own; however, if insomnia continues after the primary conditions are treated, then behavioral techniques are then employed, which can include anything from lifestyle changes to learning pre-bedtime meditation techniques.
+For the most part, if the primary problem is under control, then the symptoms will resolve on its own; however, if insomnia continues after the primary conditions are treated, then behavioral techniques are then employed, which can include anything from lifestyle changes to learning pre-bedtime meditation techniques.